 These three terms are used frequently in this strategy and implementation plan and so we offer working definitions here.

-- People with both visible and hidden disabilities
+- People with both apparent and non-apparent disabilities

-We also recognize issues of access and climate for individuals who might encounter barriers based on their religious expression, age, gender, national origin, ethnicity, or veteran status.
+We also recognize issues of access and climate for individuals who might encounter barriers based on their religious expression, age, national origin, ethnicity, caste, or veteran status.
+Furthermore, we recognize the importance of working with people who claim more than one of the above identities.

 Equity: Seeking to establish systems and practices that are fair and just, based on a recognition of individual differences and sociopolitical contexts that disproportionately impact some people more than others.

-Inclusion: Creating an environment where all people have an opportunity to learn and contribute, and where all individuals are invited and welcome.
-Within the Humphrey School we seek always to include multiple and potentially divergent perspectives into a common community of inquiry and learning.
+Inclusion: Creating, inviting, and welcoming individuals into an environment where all people have an opportunity to learn and contribute.
+Within the Humphrey School, we always seek to include multiple and potentially divergent perspectives into a common community of inquiry and learning.

 Equity and Inclusion Strategy & Implementation Plan